alukosdev/ccsp/guidance/owasp-top-10.md

 ## Noteworthy

-- [x] The security issues contained within the *Top 10* reports are specifically related to *web application security*.
+- [x] The security issues contained within the *OWASP Top 10* reports are specifically related to *web application security*.

 ## Sources